vsocrates/Agmarknet_Data_Extraction_Automation/ReadME.md

 - Aggregated data provides insights into agricultural market dynamics.
 - Historical trends support evidence-based policy formulation.
 - Market analysis helps identify areas requiring intervention or support.

+## Documentation
+A detailed step-by-step procedure of this project is attached separately.
+Please refer to it for installation, setup, and usage instructions.-Agmarknet_Data_Automation